COMBINE-lab/RapMap/README.md

 # What is RapMap?

-RapMap is a testing ground for ideas in lightweight / pseudo / quasi transcriptome alignment.
-That means that, at this point, it is **very** experimental and there are no guarantees on stability / compatibility between commits.
-Eventually, I hope that RapMap will become a stand-alone lightweight / pseudo / quasi-aligner that can be used with other tools.
+RapMap is a testing ground for ideas in lightweight / quasi / pseudo transcriptome alignment.
+That means that, at this point, it is somewhat experimental and there are no guarantees on stability / compatibility between commits.
+Currently, RapMap is a stand-alone quasi-mapper that can be used with other tools.
+It is also being used as part of [Sailfish](https://github.com/kingsfordgroup/sailfish) and [Salmon](https://github.com/COMBINE-lab/salmon).
+Eventually, the hope is to create and stabilize an API so that it can be used as a library from other tools.

-Lightweight / pseudo / quasi-alignment is the term I'm using here for the type of information required for certain tasks (e.g. transcript quantification) that is less "heavyweight" than what is provided by traditional alignment.
+Lightweight / quasi / pseudo-alignment is the term I'm using here for the type of information required for certain tasks (e.g. transcript quantification) that is less "heavyweight" than what is provided by traditional alignment.
 For example, one may only need to know the transcripts / contigs to which a read aligns and, perhaps, the position within those transcripts rather than the optimal alignment and base-for-base `CIGAR` string that aligns the read and substring of the transcript.